 The "Every Student Succeeds Act" changes the focus of attendance.
 Instead of focusing on Truancy, the focus is narrowed to Chronic Absences.
 There has been a shift from punitive measures to preventive and supportive interventions.
 The process is driven by data which ensures accountability.
 A multi-tiered model of interventions should be established in each school.
 Tier one interventions should be implemented school-wide and can include contests, recognition of good/improved attendance etc. Tier two interventions are teacher/classroom based, and Tier three interventions are implemented by a multidisciplinary team.
-Once Tier one and Tier two interventions have been Commented [TC10]: Added due to HB 7055 regarding the Reading Scholarship.

-implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
+Once Tier one and Tier two interventions have been implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
 The team should schedule a meeting with and obtain input from the teacher.
 The parent and the student will be invited to the intervention meeting.
 The intervention team should have regular meetings.
 These meetings not only provide prevention and intervention, but follow-up meetings are held to check-in on prior attendees.
 The goal of the team is to develop a plan to help the student become more successful by utilizing strategies specific to each student including, but not limited to:

-- o Changes in the learning environment
+- Changes in the learning environment

-- o Implementation of an incentive plan
+- Implementation of an incentive plan

-- o Mentoring
+- Mentoring

-- o Student/family counseling
+- Student/family counseling

-- o Tutoring
+- Tutoring

-- o Evaluation of credits, and alternative educational options
+- Evaluation of credits, and alternative educational options

-- o Attendance contracts
+- Attendance contracts

-- o Agency referrals
+- Agency referrals

-- o Remediation plan to help the student with make-up work
+- Remediation plan to help the student with make-up work

 For the intervention plan to be successful, the plan must be achievable.
 If the team determines it is appropriate to accept make-up work for unexcused absences, the Principal or Designee will seek input from the team, including the teacher and make a final determination.
 The intervention plan and the student's response should be monitored.
 If the team has concerns, there should be discussion about what is working and what needs to be re-addressed.
 Referring the student for consequences should not be considered until all resources have been exhausted.
 The decision to proceed with a CINS petition or Referral to the Truancy Arbitration Program is a decision the intervention team will make when the members agree that a referral should be made.
-Students with 5 or more unexcused absences in a month or 10 unexcused absences in 90 calendar days will be referred to the school's Attendance Team, and the school will set up a meeting with the parent or guardian to resolve the attendance problem.
-When a parent or guardian does not participate in activities requested by the school to improve school attendance, legal action may result in the filing of a truancy petition with the court, or referral to the State Attorney's Office (F.S.
-1003.24) (F.S.
-1003.26) (F.S.
-1003.27)